arunpraba/reactjs.org/src/content/reference/react/createFactory.md

 <Intro>

-`createFactory` lets you create a function that produces React elements of a given type.
+`createFactory` enables you create a function that produces React elements of a given type.

 ```js
 const factory = createFactory(type)